Art Project

 Will I get paid anything?

 Unfortunately, no. You will not be remunerated for the session time, nor will you receive any residuals from the sale of prints or photo books, or any other income that may be generated from this project in the future.
-However, you will receive a gift of a beautiful 12"x18" fine art print of your portrait as thanks for your participation.
+However, you will receive a gift of a beautiful 12" x 18" fine art print of your final portrait as thanks for your participation.

 Will my name be mentioned in any publications?

-I would love to mention your name, the name of your business, and your contact information in any public display or publication that arises from this project.
+I would love to mention your name and contact information in any public display or publication that arises from this project.
+In fact, I intend to have every photo accompanied by a brief biography of the featured individual(s).
 However, if you'd prefer to remain anonymous, please let me know and I'll gladly honor your request.